nirajp82/DataDog/04_GroupingLogUsingTransactions.md

-## **What is a Transaction?**
+## What is a Transaction?

-**Transactions** group together logs that are part of the same sequence of events, such as a user session or a request that passes through multiple services.

-Unlike normal grouping, transaction grouping includes not just the logs that match your search, but **all logs that are part of the related sequence**, giving you a complete picture of the activity.
+A **transaction** groups together logs that are all part of the same sequence of events, such as a user session or a request moving across multiple services.
+Unlike a standard group-by, transactions include **all logs that belong to the related activity**, not just those matching your search.
+This gives you a complete view of what happened.

 **Example:**
-A customer browsing an e-commerce website might create multiple logs:
+A customer on an e-commerce site might generate these logs:

 * Search for a product
 * View product details
 * Add product to cart
 * Checkout

-All these logs share a common **orderId** or **requestId**.
-Datadog can group them into a **transaction** to view the entire customer activity as one unit.
+All these logs share a common **orderId** or **requestId**, so Datadog can group them into a single transaction for analysis.

+**Realistic Scenario:**

+* `service:cart-checkout` with `@customer.id:109` and `@checkout_status:ABANDONED`
+* Logs captured:

+  1. Added item to cart
+  2. Updated item quantity
+  3. Viewed cart summary
+  4. Checkout abandoned
+* All these logs form one transaction showing the full journey of the abandoned checkout.

 ---